 Once a BLA has been submitted, the FDA's goal is to review standard applications within ten months after it accepts the application for filing, or, if the application qualifies for priority review, six months after the FDA accepts the application for filing.
 Priority review designation will direct overall attention and resources to the evaluation of applications for products that, if approved, would be significant improvements in the safety or effectiveness of the treatment, diagnosis or prevention of serious conditions.
 In both standard and priority reviews, the review process is often significantly extended by FDA requests for additional information or clarification.
 The FDA reviews a BLA to determine, among other things, whether a product is safe, pure and potent and the facilities in which it is manufactured, processed, packed or held meet standards designed to assure the product's continued safety, purity and potency.
-The FDA may also convene an Advisory Committee to provide clinical insight on application review questions.
-The FDA is not bound by recommendations of an Advisory Committee, but it considers such recommendations when making decisions regarding approval.
+The FDA may also convene an Advisory Committee to provide clinical insight on applications regarding approval.